 Ayaka is a Cryo Sword DPS that relies on a Cryo Elemental Infusion to convert all her Normal and Charged Attacks from Physical DMG into Cryo DMG.

-But the part of her kit that’s much more utilized is her Elemental Burst, which has the potential to inflict a metric ton of DMG to enemies unlucky enough to be stuck in its path for the entire duration.
+Despite having such an easily accessible Normal Attack infusion, the part of her kit that’s much more utilized is her Elemental Burst, which has the potential to inflict a metric ton of DMG to enemies unlucky enough to be stuck in its path for the entire duration.
 Because her damage isn’t split between Cryo and Physical, as is the case with most other Cryo characters, Ayaka has the potential to be one of the strongest damage dealers in the entire game.

 Table of ContentsShow